Androz2091/discord-giveaways/README.md

 -   **options.messages.winMessage**: the message that will be displayed to congratulate the winner(s) when the giveaway is ended.
 -   **options.messages.embedFooter**: the message displayed at the bottom of the embeds.
 -   **options.messages.noWinner**: the message that is displayed if no winner can be drawn.
+-   **options.messages.noDeterminedWinner:** the message that will be sent when a giveaway ended with no winner.
 -   **options.messages.winners**: simply the word "winner" in your language.
 -   **options.messages.endedAt**: simply the words "Ended at" in your language.
 -   **options.messages.units.seconds**: simply the word "seconds" in your language.